zanata/zanata-server/docs/user-guide/admin/role-assignment-rules.md

 To complement the dynamic role assignment described above, Zanata can now restrict project access by roles.
 To restrict project access,

-1. Go to project settings page.
+1. Go to the project settings page.
-1. Click on `Permission` tab.
+1. Click on `Permissions` tab.
-1. Check `Restrict access to certain user roles` and select roles that you wish to allow access to your project.
+1. Check `Restrict access to certain user roles` and select the roles that you wish to allow access to your project.
 <figure>
 <img alt="Role Assignment project" src="images/role-assignment-project.png" />
 </figure>